Watts, Los Angeles: Transportation

 Watts was situated at a point on a rail line that ran south from Los Angeles (eight miles to the north) to Long Beach and, according to real estate advertisements and publicity releases, was about 6 1/2 minutes from the terminal at Sixth and Main Streets.
 In 1910 it was a transfer point for the Santa Ana, Long Beach and San Pedro lines of the Pacific Electric system.
 The Watts Station, which is now a National Historic Landmark, included Wells Fargo Express and Western Union telegraph facilities.
 Pioneer settler A. E. Ruoff recalled that the electric line was installed about 1902.
 The point known as Latin Station, just a mile north of Watts station, was called North Watts, and Abila station, 1.5 miles south of Watts, was South Watts (later "Palomar").

 Around 1905, a junction was installed for a line that ran to Santa Ana.

 In February 1909 the railroad changed its schedule so that Watts travelers would have to take local trains rather than expresses, thereby increasing the length of the ride to Los Angeles from 15 minutes to one hour.
 In 1912 Watts passengers could get a car into Los Angeles about every three minutes, and those returning from the city "have the choice of riding five different lines of cars, not to mention the Watts locals, namely the Long Beach, Santa Ana, San Pedro, Redondo and Newport lines."

 In 1925, there were 800 freight and passenger trains stopping in Watts, and "a great number of wide boulevards" passed through the city.

 Public transportation

-Watts is currently served by the 103rd Street/Watts Towers A Line station.
+Watts is currently served by the 103rd Street/Watts Towers station on the LA Metro Rail A Line.

 Historically, the neighborhood was served by the Pacific Electric Watts Station and several Pacific Electric lines, including the Watts Line.